 The recent hype around Bitcoin and other cryptocurrencies has brought a lot of attention to blockchain technology and how it will contribute to the future of how we do business.
 It is becoming clear the technology goes far beyond a decentralized and secure network for peer-to-peer financial exchanges (i.e. cryptocurrencies), and at Ecomatters we like to keep an eye on emerging technologies.

-For us, blockchain is particularly interesting when it is applied in the context of supply chains.
-One of our top services is performing Life Cycle Analysis (LCA) for which it is critical to have detailed data on a product’s entire supply chain.
-Blockchain offers, among others, a system for collecting and storing data detailing the influx of inputs and outputs along a supply chain, which can in turn make the whole process more efficient, more secure, and cheaper.
+At Ecomatters, one of our top services is performing Life Cycle Analysis (LCA) for which it is critical to have detailed supply chain data.
+This can be quite difficult to come by.
+However, Blockchain can reliably track the detailed data on a product’s entire supply chain by providing a decentralized system for collecting and storing data.
+Inputs and outputs along a supply chain can be coded into product, which can in turn make the whole process more efficient, more secure, and cheaper.

-One of the most promising factors blockchain technology can bring to enhancing supply chains is by providing an enhanced level of transparency.
-How a product is made, where the materials come from and how the conditions of the employees are in these stages, can be made clear by applying a blockchain structure.
+One of the most promising factors blockchain technology can bring is enhancing supply chain transparency.
+How a product is made, where the materials come from and how the conditions of the employees are in these stages, can be hard-coded into the product and more easily tracked by applying the blockchain structure to the supply chain.
 Increased data on these aspects not only increases the accountability of companies and individuals, but also makes falsification of material movements impossible.
 This is particularly relevant for supply chains where developing nations are involved (mostly as raw suppliers), since instances of corruption and fraud attempts tend to be higher.

 Increased transparency also means increased ability to detect and identify inefficiencies which can greatly decrease waste along a supply chain in association with a specific product.
 As material transactions can be tracked and inefficiencies more easily identified, the overall environmental impact of a supply chain also benefits as unnecessary energy use can be reduced or eliminated.
 This ultimately streamlines the supply chain making the entire process less costly, passing the savings on to the consumer.